cytoscape/cytoscape-manual/docs/Creating_Networks.md

 ## Create a New Network or Edit One Manually

 A new, empty network can also be created and nodes and edges manually added.
-To create an empty network, go to **File → New → Network → Empty Network**, and then manually add network components by right clicking on the network canvas or on a node.
+To create an empty network, go to **File → New Network → Empty**, and then manually add network components by right clicking on the network canvas or on a node.
 You can edit an existing network using the same process.